SilMon/NucDetect/README.md

 NucDetect is a Python package to detect and quantify intranuclear DNA repair protein foci.

 ### Note
-The current release is very early alpha version.
-Please report report any detected bugs and/or improvement suggestions
+The current release is a very early alpha version.
+Please report report any detected bugs and/or improvement suggestions.

 Requirements
 ============